moj-analytical-services/rpackage_training/README.md

 An example test is as follows:

-    test_that("Vector contains exactly five objects", {
+    test_that("Returns vector of length five", {
      expect_equal(length(your_function(x)), 5)
     })

-When a test runs, it will only pass if all of the expect_ functions produce a TRUE result.
+When a test which involves more than one expect_ function command runs, it will only pass if all of the expect_ functions produce a TRUE result.
 Otherwise it will fail.

 **Exercise 17**: Create some tests for the summarise_crimes function:
-1) Run "usethis::use_testthat()" to set up your testing structure.
+1) Run usethis::use_testthat() to set up your testing structure.
 2) Inside the tests/testthat folder, create an R file called test_summarise_crimes.R
 3) Create the following tests for this function to check whether it stops running if:
   * There is an error.